-A fitness center and gym cleaning checklist is a list of rooms and spaces in a fitness facility, the surfaces, fixtures, and equipment which needs to be cleaned and disinfected in each room.
+A fitness center and gym cleaning services checklist is a list of rooms and spaces in a fitness facility, the surfaces, fixtures, and equipment which needs to be cleaned and disinfected in each room.
 The cleaning checklist also specifies the cleaning equipment, disinfectant and cleaning product to be used.
 The gym cleaning checklist ensures that the frequency and quality of cleaning is consistent, eliminates germs and viruses, and delivers the result of a clean and healthy environment.

 This gym cleaning checklist include the cleaning routines to ensure that you keep your school, healthcare facility gym, and commercial fitness center clean from the many different viruses, and fungi, to keep your visitors and staff healthy, happy and fit.